dotnet/EntityFramework.Docs/docs/modeling/index.rst

 Entity Framework uses a set of conventions to build a model based on the shape of your entity classes.
 You can specify additional configuration to supplement and/or override what was discovered by convention.

 This article covers configuration that can be applied to a model targeting any data store and that which can be applied when targeting any relational database.
 Providers may also enable configuration that is specific to a particular data store.
-For documentation on provider specific configuration see the the :doc:`/providers/index` section.
+For documentation on provider specific configuration see the :doc:`/providers/index` section.

 In this section you can find information about conventions and configuration for the following: